buildinamsterdam/lint/README.md

 ### Extended ESLint Rules

 The idea behind this config is to enforce consistency across all projects.
 We've tried to keep the rules as minimal as possible, and for the most part simply inherit from the recommended rules of the plugins we use.
-The main exceptions are when it comes to imports. **Note**: We've purposely only defined rules that are auto fixable, these rules should make it easier to write code, and not get in the way.
+The main exceptions are when it comes to the following. **Note**: We've purposely only defined rules that are auto fixable, these rules should make it easier to write code, and not get in the way.

 #### [eslint-plugin-unused-imports](https://www.npmjs.com/package/eslint-plugin-unused-imports)